Wassasin/portfolio/about.md

 # Personal

 I am an active [climber](http://www.youtube.com/watch?v=0AtMapdKt3g) and swimmer (almost for free thanks to the [USC](http://www.ru.nl/sportcentrum/)).
 I also love to read (fantasy) books, and am a fan of Robin Hobb's and Robert Jordan's work.
 My [list](http://myanimelist.net/animelist/Wassasin) of watched anime-series is extensive.
+Sometimes I can be found [livestreaming](http://twitch.tv/Wassasin) a game.
 Finally, I am a member of the student sect [#RU](http://hashru.nl).
 But nothing beats my primary hobby: developing software.

 # Work